dividedby-0/rsschool-cv/cv.md

 - Course 4
 - Course 5

-And probably some cool emoji like this :zap:
+And probably some cool emoji like this ⚡⚡⚡

 I'll do it, I promise.
 I just need some more time.